 - Lie down on a bench and grab a pair of dumbbells.

-- Lower the weights to the bottom of your chest, making sure to keep the elbows stacked over the wrists and tucked into the body.
+- Lower the weights to the bottom of your chest, keeping the elbows stacked over the wrists and tucked into the body.

 - Push the dumbbells back up to straighten the arms, and repeat.